 - 1.8.12.
-Substantial new tree and shrub planting is proposed along the existing Application Site boundaries and within the new public realm which will effectively balance the effects of the Proposed Development when viewed from proximate public receptors to the east. - 1.8.13.
-The successful establishment and maturing of the proposed native boundary planting will provide a valuable resource and localised benefits to a proportion of selected visual receptors to the east of the Application Site. - 1.8.14.
-The newly installed fencing and buffer planting minimises the adverse impact of the Proposed Development on adjacent land and mitigates adverse impacts on Burston Manor to the north. - 1.8.15.
+Substantial new tree and shrub planting is proposed along the eastern and southern boundary of the application Site.
+It will effectively filter views of the built development when viewed from adjacent bridleway receptors. - 1.8.13.
+Key long views across and over the site are retained from the Bridleway and upper storey of Burston Manor to retain the sense of openness from these receptors, and connection with How and Birch Woods. - 1.8.14.
+The successful establishment and maturing of the proposed native boundary planting will provide a valuable resource and localised benefits to a proportion of selected visual receptors to the east of the Application Site. - 1.8.15.
+The visual screening afforded by existing vegetation to Burston Manor boundary is significant, creating filtered views to the site and woodland beyond.
+The proposed development creates an open green landscape next to this boundary with views across the site and its greenspaces to How Wood and the canopy of Birchwood. - 1.8.16.
 The embedded mitigation proposed in the landscape strategy will assist the integration of the Proposed Development within the visual amenity of the surrounding landscape such that the Residual Visual Effects for the majority of selected views is Negligible.
+Views immediately adjacent to the development will experience minor adverse residual visual effects, these include views from the bridleways, Burston Manor House and garden.